-Grab some pinecones and put them in a bowl of water and shake to remove any debris.
+Grab some pinecones, put them in a bowl of water and shake to remove any debris.
 Once dry, you can paint them to match your décor.
 Hand write or print small name tags and fit them in between the wood part.
 You may need to make a small cut in the wood to hold the tags.

-- A festive centerpiece
+Make a festive centerpiece

-- Make a card wreath
+Make a card wreath

-- Rethink the tree
+Rethink the tree

-- Reindeers from nature
+Make reindeer from nature

-- Brighten the center
+Brighten the center

 Make a pretty table centerpiece with a glass vase filled with gold coins or dreidels.
 Top with fresh flowers.

-- Find your place with corks
+Find your place with corks

-- Use fresh fruit as décor
+Use fresh fruit as décor

-- Display the colors
+Display the colors

-Get black, red and green ribbons to tie around candles and vases or create a ribbon wreath for the front door.
+Get black, red, and green ribbons to tie around candles and vases or create a ribbon wreath for the front door.

-- Wave the flag
+Wave the flag

 Get a piece of white construction paper or poster board and divide it into 3 sections.
 Paint the top red, middle black and bottom green.
 Hang it indoors or out.

-- Display the principles
+Show the principles

-The seven principles of Kwanzaa are unity, self-determination, collective work and responsibility, cooperative economics, purpose, creativity and faith.
+The seven principles of Kwanzaa are unity, self-determination, collective work and responsibility, cooperative economics, purpose, creativity, and faith.
 You can display these words throughout your home on homemade signs.
 Paint them on pieces of wood and display on a mantle.

 By using materials in nature or around the house, you can create a festive, environmentally friendly holiday this season.